What Is Deep Vein Thrombosis?

 Most deep vein blood clots occur in the lower leg or thigh.
 They also can occur in other parts of the body.
 A blood clot in a deep vein can break off and travel through the bloodstream.
 The loose clot is called an embolus (EM-bo-lus).
 It can travel to an artery in the lungs and block blood flow.
 This condition is called pulmonary embolism (PULL-mun-ary Em-bo-lizm), or PE.
 PE is a very serious condition.
 It can damage the lungs and other organs in the body and cause death.

 Warning Signs Of DVT & Pulmonary Embolism (PE)

-Blood clots also can form in veins closer to the skin’s surface.
-However, these clots won’t break off and cause PE.
+Blood clots can also form in veins closer to the skin’s surface.
+However, these clots won’t break off and cause PEs.
 Many factors determine your risk five to 10 days after surgery.
-With today’s shorter hospital stays, that’s most likely when you’re recovering at home and away from the watchful eye of your health care providers.
-Therefore, it’s vital that life-saving DVT prevention doesn’t end at the time of discharge after surgery – but continues at the home throughout your most vulnerable days.
-Your physican can prescribe DVT prevention that you can use at home, including both mechanical and pharmacological prophylaxis.
+With today’s shorter hospital stays, PEs most likely occur when you’re recovering at home and away from the watchful eye of your health care providers.
+Therefore, it’s vital that lifesaving DVT prevention doesn’t end at the time of discharge – but continues at the home throughout your most vulnerable days.
+Your physician can prescribe DVT prevention that you can use at home, including both mechanical and pharmacological prophylaxis.